GrilloPress/learning-middleman/00_introduction.md

 This book is written primarily for people in the early stages of their career creating websites and apps.
 You should know some HTML and CSS and have written a website or two, maybe with hand-crafted HTML etc. You should also have some exposure to a programming language.
 Ideally something like Ruby or JavaScript, but it matters not which one.

-Above all, the thing that matters is that you are happy to google anything you don't get right or want to know more about.
+Above all, the thing that matters is that you are happy to Google anything you don't get right or want to know more about.
 This is advice not just about this book, but programming and building websites in general.

 ## About the author